-Through the eyes of all the hidden cameras and the anchor Mr. Khan(Paresh Rawal), we the audience see one of the most taut thrillers of this year unfold on the screen with ferocity and aplomb.
-Some scenes in the movie are bold beyond the general convention of Bollywood and will shake to the core on numerous occasion.The story unfolds at a breakneck speed leaving the audience exasperated on multiple occasion.
+Through the eyes of all the hidden cameras and the anchor Mr. Khan(Paresh Rawal), we the audience see one of the tautest thrillers of this year unfold on the screen with ferocity and aplomb.
+Some scenes in the movie are bold beyond the general convention of Bollywood and will shake to the core on numerous occasions.The story unfolds at a breakneck speed leaving the audience exasperated on multiple occasions.
 Having said that, the screenplay is seamlessly woven leaving very little unanswered.
 The one question which does remain unanswered is Mr. Khan’s identity and occupation.
-That I believe we have to accept as the part of the mystery.
+That I believe we have to accept as the most intriguing part of the mystery.
 The short runtime of 1 hour 40 minutes will leave no room for the audience to get finicky about brief patches of boredom.

 Siya and Vivaan live a less than satisfying life and we come to know from their little chit chats that Vivaan has just lost his job.
 However, by a slice of luck, they win an exotic holiday to Fiji where they are further surprised when on the day of their anniversary they land with a chance to participate in a game known only as Table No. 21 and hosted by the mysterious Mr. Khan.
 Faced with an opportunity to win 21 crores as prize money, the couple give in to their desires.
 The show seems like their one-off chance out of their miserable existence.
 However, there are rules to this game and just one at that.
 If you lie you die and you cannot quit the game.
 As the couple gets deeper and deeper into the game, they realized the traits of their partners which they didn’t know existed.
 More than that they start realizing that Mr. Khan might know a little more about them than they expected.
 As Khan starts tearing through layer after layer of their lives, Siya and Vivaan are left trying to put together the broken fragments of their life and also find out what Table No. 21 is all about.